Should I Get a Divorce if I’m Married to an Addict?

 Is Addiction Grounds for Divorce?

-Treatment can save your spouse and your marriage!
+Treatment can save your spouse and your marriage.

-Being married to an addict inevitably leads to pain.
-It’s painful to watch someone you love suffer, and it is painful to deal with the destruction that addiction causes in the life you share together.
+Being married to someone with a substance use disorder inevitably leads to pain.
+It’s hard to watch someone you love suffer, and it’s painful to deal with the destruction that addiction causes in the life you share.
 For someone without a substance use disorder, it is also incredibly frustrating to know that even though your spouse loves you as much as you love them, they can’t or won’t stop using or drinking, even as their behavior wears away at the once-tight bond between you.
-How can a marriage survive drug addiction when addiction not only causes an enormous amount of emotional pain, but also causes difficult practical problems, such as arrests, DUIs, and lost employment?
-After all, any problems your spouse creates are equally yours to deal with, because your life is legally bound to theirs.

-Divorcing an addict may seem inevitable when you consider the often-repeated fact that half of all marriages end in divorce—but wait, this “fact” actually isn’t true at all.
-In 1980, divorce rates peaked at 40%, but they have been falling ever since, reaching a 40-year low in 2015.
-Today, more and more marriages are lasting.
-Nevertheless, no matter what the national trends may be, deciding whether or not to end your marriage is an intensely personal choice, and needs to be based on what is right for your own unique situation.
+Divorce may seem inevitable when you consider the often-repeated fact that half of all marriages end in divorce—but wait, this “fact” actually isn’t true at all.
+In 1980, divorce rates peaked at 40%, but they have been falling ever since.
+Now, only around 7.1 marriages per 1,000 end in divorce.

+Nevertheless, no matter what the national trends may be, deciding whether or not to end your marriage is an intensely personal choice and needs to be based on what is right for your own unique situation.
 When it comes down to it, addiction is a disease, and your spouse is not responsible for developing the disease.
-They are, however, responsible for dealing with the consequences of that disease and for getting the professional addiction treatment they need to manage it.
+They are, however, responsible for dealing with the consequences of it and getting the professional addiction treatment they need.

 Before you can decide whether or not to end your marriage to someone with a substance use disorder, you should ask yourself the following questions: